tracktownsoftware/SpreadsheetGearCodeSamples_VSCode/README.md

 This repository contains SpreadsheetGear sample code for .NET6 WPF, .NET6 Windows Forms, ASP.NET Core, and Jupyter Notebook applications.

 Visual Studio Code (VSCode) is a source code editor for Windows, Linux and MacOS.
-This repository is based on a fork of SpreadsheetGear/SpreadsheetGearExplorerSamples which was developed using the powerful Visual Studio 2022 IDE.
+This repository is based on a fork of SpreadsheetGear/SpreadsheetGearExplorerSamples which was developed using the Visual Studio 2022 IDE.
 Project organization has been simplified for VSCode's folder based approach with only one solution (.sln) and project (.csproj) per folder.

 * **Sample code for SpreadsheetGear in Visual Studio Code on Windows:**
   *   [SpreadsheetGearExplorerSamples_WPF](/SpreadsheetGearExplorerSamples_WPF) - Contains C# sample code for WPF.